Hashtag Web3 Logo

 Order Transactions Efficiently

-Sequencers are critical L2 infrastructure enabling fast, cheap transactions.
-Decentralization of sequencing is major roadmap item for L2s.
-If you're interested in layer 2 architecture or MEV, explore layer 2 careers at Arbitrum, Optimism, and protocol research teams.
+Sequencers are critical Layer 2 infrastructure enabling fast, cheap transactions.
+Decentralization of sequencing is a major roadmap item for Layer 2s.
+If you're interested in Layer 2 architecture or MEV, explore layer 2 careers at Arbitrum, Optimism, and protocol research teams.
 These roles focus on building scalable and fair ordering systems.

 Find Sequencer Jobs